 You should reach out to a Los Angeles DUI lawyer if you were charged with DUI manslaughter.
 Members of our team are standing by to assess your case right now.
-Reach out to us for help now by calling (310) 862-0199.
-Let us build a defense for you right now.
+Reach out to us for help and let us build a defense for you right now.

 Other Kinds of Vehicular Manslaughter in California